cbargell/master_thesis/README.md

 This repository contains all the material related to the master's thesis by **Chiara Bargellesi** at the **London School of Economics (LSE)**.
 The thesis investigates how geopolitical tensions influence cross-border capital investment.

 ## Repository Contents

-- **Data**: Datasets used for analysis, including raw and cleaned sources.
-- **Code**: Scripts and notebooks for data processing, analysis, and visualization.
 - **Thesis Document**: The full thesis in PDF or LaTeX format.
-- **Figures & Tables**: Visualizations and tables included in the thesis.

 ## About the Author